Updated: June 2022

 We’ve spent many years traveling all over the world looking for unique and tasty culinary adventures.
 For the last six months or so we’ve made a concerted effort to travel to more destinations in our own country.
 We’ve been blown away by small towns like Big Timber, Montana where they have everything from pillowy giant cinnamon rolls at Big Timber Bakery to a tea company, Tumblewood Teas, run by two amazing local women.
 We simply couldn’t wait to travel to more small towns and bring them to you.

 Today, I’d like to take you on a journey to the east coast.
-We first became acquainted with Northampton when their historic hotel the Hotel Northampton started joining us on our weekly Twitter chat #foodtravelchat.
+We first became acquainted with Northampton when their historic hotel the Hotel Northampton on Twitter.
 They often shared photos of the hotel along with all the food and activities that were available in the area.
 I have to admit it piqued our interest.

 Discovering Hampshire County